rfinnie/zoney/README.md

 # May be absolute, or relative to --dest-dir.
 # {zone} will be replaced with the zone name (without ending period).
 filename: 'example.com.zone'

-# Whether to DNSSEC sign the zone
-# Default: false
-sign: true

 # Default record TTL
 # Default: --ttl (3600)